 Cartwright’s Sonoran Ranch House is more than a restaurant; it is a means for honoring the legacy of the settlers of the American Southwest.
-Not only do we take great pride in our food, drinks and service, we also aim to preserve Arizona’s heritage through our cuisine and by sharing the stories of our property’s past.
+Not only do we take great pride in our food, drinks and service, we also aim to preserve Arizona’s heritage by sharing the stories of our property’s past.
 We fuse Southwestern ingredients, top-notch beef and game meats, and the best quality seafood we can find, and present them in a warm, welcoming atmosphere rich in Arizona lore.
 Please read our History page for details on how our property has evolved through the ages.

 We also invite you to visit our sister property, Tonto Bar & Grill in Cave Creek, a rustic yet upscale establishment specializing in steak and seafood.

 Co-owner Eric Flatt grew up on a small ranch in Colorado and stays true to his roots by serving local ingredients, buying from ranchers and creating a warm, rustic atmosphere for Cartwright’s guests.
 Eric has an extensive resume working for five-star resorts, hotels and restaurants in San Francisco and Colorado, where he was a chef and managed the AT&T golf tournament, U.S. Open, Concours d’Elegance and many more world-class events.
-He stays ahead of the curve in food trends by going backwards in time, using local desert harvests and all-natural and organic products.
+He stays ahead of the curve in food trends by going backward in time, using local desert harvests and all-natural and organic products.